A time-like window into tensionless worldsheets: Formulating the global modes for Milne worldsheet expansion

-In a similar manner, we derive the following mode combinations, analytically continued between the F and P wedges (i.e., along the $\sigma = 0$ surface) to produce the left-moving global Kasner modes:
+In a similar manner, we derive the following mode combinations, analytically continued between the F and P wedges (i.e., along the $\sigma = 0$ surface) to produce the left-moving global Milne modes:

 As before, we encounter the ambiguity in choosing $\left(-1\right)^{\mp i\Omega_{n}/a}$ in steps \eqref{KBT4b} and \eqref{KBT4d}, which involve the negative frequency right-moving modes in the P and F regions, respectively.
 To ensure positive frequencies for the left-moving global mode combinations \eqref{KBT5} and \eqref{KBT6}, we require $\operatorname{Im},\sigma^+ > 0$ in step \eqref{KBT4b} (continuing from P to F) and $\operatorname{Im},\sigma^+ < 0$ in step \eqref{KBT4d} (continuing from F to P).
 Consequently, we set $-1 = e^{i\pi}$ in step \eqref{KBT4b} and $-1 = e^{-i\pi}$ in step \eqref{KBT4d}.